 Ironically, six months later she sold her first screenplay and made more money in two months than she had in the past three years.
 Damn.

-From memoir and poetry to series outlines for network TV shows Meditative Writing has created a pathway for artists (tortured or not) to create universal yet novel stories.
+From memoir and poetry to TV series outlines to feature films, Meditative Writing has created a pathway for artists (tortured or not) to create universal yet novel stories.

 Jessica S Hinds is an award winning writer, teacher and creator of Meditative Writing © .
+She began her career as a published poet at the age of 12.
 She wrote the award winning film “Stranger at Home”, and best screenplay winner "The Mending Wall" (Stonefair International Film Festival, Oregon Film Awards Gold Winner).
 She has been a finalist in over a dozen major competitions and festivals including the Austin Film Festival, O’Neill Conference, Made In NY Writers Room, The Van Gogh Award and The Heidman Award.
 Her plays have been developed and produced at theaters across the country including La MaMa, Cherry Lane, Rattlestick Playwright's Theater, Primary Stages, The Amoralists, The Flea, The Claque, and the New York Artists' Community.
 She received her MFA in Dramatic Writing from the New School for Drama.

 As a teacher Jessica has mentored thousands of writers including Sundance Award-winning filmmakers, Emmy Award-winning writers & producers, Tony Award winners, best-selling authors, professional musicians, TV showrunners, reality TV stars, published poets, and emerging artists in the fields of screenwriting, playwriting, novel writing, TV writing, memoir writing, poetry, journalism, and music.